CSS-Angie/Food-Forest-Foraging/README.md

 ## Plant page

 The plant pages are the important reason this website attracts visitors.<br>
-First thing to be seen is the attractive hero image with a text.
-This text describes the plant in the common and latin name.
-The sub heading tells the visitor what is written about the plant at this page : specific characteristics of and recipes with the plants.<br>
+The first thing to be seen is the attractive hero image with a text.
+This text describes the plant in the common and Latin name.
+The subheading tells the visitor what is written about the plant on this page: specific characteristics of the plants, and recipes with them.<br>
-Being able to identify a plant is not only done with text, images are of great support.
-The identification section should contain at least two images The images at this page are of high quality, still small enough to offer a great user experience and offering accents of the plant to identify it easier.
-The pictures are captured in the text, describing how to identify a plant. <br>
+Identifying a plant is not only done with text, images are of great support.
+The identification section should contain at least two images The images on this page are of high quality, still small enough to offer a great user experience, and show accents of the plant to identify it easier.
+The pictures are captured within the text description on how to identify a plant. <br>
-The recipe section is seperated from the identification part through an clear and contrasting green color to help the visitor expect other information.
+The recipe section is separated from the identification part through a clear and contrasting green colour to help the visitor expect other information.
 The plant page needs to include at least two recipes.
-These will be displayed underneath each other at a mobile devices and medium screens to keep it readable.
-At larger screens the recipes are displayed next to each other as this looks more appealing.
-The recipe names are clear and signify the ingredients in an unordered list.
-The recipes contain a complete list of ingredients and a short, but helpful step by step instruction in an ordered list.
+These will be displayed underneath each other on mobile devices and medium screens to keep them readable.
+On large screens, the recipes appear next to each other as this looks more appealing.
+The recipe names are clear and indicate the ingredients.
+The recipes contain a complete list of ingredients in an unordered list and helpful step-by-step instructions in an ordered list.
 The recipes have an image with the finished result.<br>

 <details><summary> Screenshots Plant page mobile devices</summary>